jeremyvlegros/jeremyvlegros/README.md

 If you use this repository, you use it at your own risks.

 I constructed the website from the `Minima` template and now has removed it.
-The remaining similarities are mostly file names, there are no substantial portion of codes therefore I won't include The MIT LICENCE
+The remaining similarities are mostly file and CSS class names, there are no substantial portion of codes therefore I won't include The MIT LICENCE

 The `Dracula` `CSS` theme :
 - is licensed